 The condition for participating in the supplementary midterm test is to fulfill the 1st midterm test (with a minimum of pass (2) result).
-Replacement options: 2 (see Semester Scheduled Program).
-Both midterms are rewritable for the purpose of increasing the purpose of increasing the mark, and the final mark takes the best results.
+Replacement options: 2 (see Semester Scheduled Program)

+Both midterms are rewritable for the purpose of increasing the mark, and the final mark takes the best results.

 The results can be viewed on the course website and discussed at the weekly consultation time or by email consultation.